1. Products

 The CadQuery library has provided complete support for creating 3D animation representing the Lego bricks in different size using Python commands.
 It is also possible to recreate bricks by joining several cubes and cylinders together.
 We can create a compound object to join these 3D shapes together in a single object (brick).
 The following example demonstrates how to generate any size regular rectangular Lego(TM) brick.
 It’s only tricky because of the logic regarding the underside of the brick.

-Create 3D LEGO Bricks via Python
+How to Create 3D LEGO Bricks via Python Library?

 #####